codefresh-io/docs.codefresh.io/_docs/integrations/octopus-deploy.md

     OCTOPUS_SERVICE_ACCOUNT_ID: '${{OCTOPUS_SERVICE_ACCOUNT_ID}}'

 ```
-* OIDC for Octopus server
+* OIDC configuration for Octopus server
-  The Octopus server must be configured to allow OIDC authentication, as described in [Using OpenID Connect in Octopus with other issuers](https://octopus.com/docs/octopus-rest-api/openid-connect/other-issuers){:target="\_blank"}.
+  The Octopus server must be configured to support OIDC authentication, as described in [Using OpenID Connect in Octopus with other issuers](https://octopus.com/docs/octopus-rest-api/openid-connect/other-issuers){:target="\_blank"}.

+##### Example
-Here's an example of the `octopusdeploy-login` step, with the `obtain-oidc-id-token` step, and the `octopusdeploy-run-runbook` step.
-You can see that `run-runbook` defines the `OCTOPUS_ACCESS_TOKEN` argument for login instead of the `OCTOPUS_API_KEY`.
+Here's an example of a pipeline with the `octopusdeploy-login` step, the `obtain-oidc-id-token` and the `octopusdeploy-run-runbook` steps.
+Here, `run-runbook` is configured to authenticate with the `OCTOPUS_ACCESS_TOKEN` instead of the `OCTOPUS_API_KEY`.

 ```yaml
 obtain_id_token: